Hi, I'm Kimberly. Pleased to meet you! 🙂

 When I finally realized what I was doing, I was working on my master’s degree in Psychology.
 So I wrote my thesis on intuition and the science of flow.

 A little more about me...

 First, I’m a Minnesotan.
 For people who know, this is everything.
 Minnesotans are badass, like Alaskans.
 I grew up riding a horse, shoveling snow, tracking mosquitoes, and driving in unstable conditions.
-California is my home now because I realized that winter is optional.
+California is my home now because after four years in the tropics, I decided that winter is optional.